Manufacturing & Marketing Career Highlights

 - Five years working the production floor making sails for sailboats and doing boat maintenance — while going to school full-time.

 - Seven years running the front office of a small, woman-owned technical sewing company — Everything from answering four phone lines and assisting customers to quoting custom jobs and maintaining the books.

 - Two years working corporate and providing marketing communications support for two U.S. factories — Work included the full spectrum of marcom: trade shows, marketing literature, direct mail, newsletters, and PR.

-- 16 years as a B2B copywriting, SEO, and marketing communications consultant — During my time as DH Communications, Inc., I provided top-notch marketing, SEO, and copywriting services to companies ranging from global multi-nationals, such as Cabot Corporation and Thermo Fisher Scientific, to dozens of small and mid-sized industrial firms across the U.S.
+- 16 years as a B2B marketing communications consultant — During my time as DH Communications, Inc., I provided top-notch marketing, SEO, and copywriting services to companies ranging from global multi-nationals, such as Cabot Corporation and Thermo Fisher Scientific, to dozens of small and mid-sized industrial firms across the U.S.